-- " Student loan payments must be current and have never been 30 or more days delinquent; - Student loan debt payer or employer may not be an interested party to the transaction; and - " The monthly amount of the payer or employer paid student loan debt may not be included as qualifying income.
+- Student loan payments must be current and have never been 30 or more days delinguent; - Student loan debt payer or employer may not be an interested party to the transaction; and - The monthly amount of the payer or employer paid student loan debt may not be included as qualifying income.
 Only the monthly amount of the student loan debt that is paid by the payer or employer may be deducted from the monthly debt when calculating the debt ratio.
-If the borrower's monthly student loan debt is higher than the monthly amount paid by the payer or employer, then the differential or the remaining balance must be included in the borrower's monthly debt when calculating the debt ratio. - Medical Professional: Refer to Sections 3.4.8.1 and 3.13.4 for borrowers meeting the Medical Professional Program. - Revolving and Open-End Credit: Amount listed on the credit report or 5% of the outstanding balance. - New Mortgage Payment: - Initial fixed term <= 5 Years: Fully amortizing payment calculated using the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard and flood) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard and flood) and HOA dues - Buydowns: Refer to Section 3.1.6 of the TrueGuide®. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to Section 3.3.3 of the TrueGuide®. - Bridge Loans: Borrower must be qualified including mortgage payments on the current home (PITIA plus Bridge loan payments). - Alimony, Child Support and separate Maintenance: If the barrower:
+If the borrower's monthly student loan debt is higher than the monthly amount paid by the payer or employer, then the differential or the remaining balance must be included in the borrower's monthly debt when calculating the debt ratio. - Medical Professional: Refer to Sections 3.4.8.1 and 3.13.4 for borrowers meeting the Medical Professional Program. - Revolving and Open-End Credit: Amount listed on the credit report or 5% of the outstanding balance. - New Mortgage Payment: - Initial fixed term <= 5 Years: Fully amortizing payment calculated using the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard and flood) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard and flood) and HOA dues - Buydowns: Refer to Section 3.1.6 of the TrueGuide[®]. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to Section 3.3.3 of the TrueGuide[®]. - Bridge Loans: Borrower must be qualified including mortgage payments on the current home (PITIA plus Bridge loan payments). - Alimony, Child Support and separate Maintenance: - If the borrower: - Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or